-As a history professor at UTD, I am delighted to teach a range of classes, from introductory US history surveys to graduate-level courses.
+As a history professor at UTD, I am delighted to teach a range of classes, from introductory US & Texas history surveys to graduate-level courses.
 I think, read, and work as both an academic and public historian, meaning I'm interested not only in scholarly historical practice, but in history that reaches a wider audience.
 Museums, parks, documentaries, websites: there are so many places where the public interacts with history.
 I've been lucky to spend time in cities around the nation while researching, writing, and curating.
 Having grown up in Houston, though, I'm thrilled to call Texas my home.

 I want my students to understand the complexity and contingency of history, while also recognizing the connections of the past with the present.
 I push my students to never respond with a "yes or no," to never assume there is just one simple answer to a question.
 As such, my classes combine the broad with the particular, examining structural issues alongside individual voices.
 Students examine historical articles and monographs with primary sources, like diary entries, clothing, and paintings.
 Ultimately, after careful observation and analysis, students express their own evaluations of the past.
 In a world where history is wielded to support a wide variety of political agendas, the skills that students develop will not only help them in their careers, but also in their everyday lives.

 I have long loved history, but before there was history there was dance.
 I attended the High School for the Performing and Visual Arts in Houston, where I focused on modern dance along with academics.
 I was fortunate to perform throughout the United States and Britain before deciding to shelve my pointe and tap shoes for good.
 This is one of the many reasons I love being in Arts, Humanities, & Technology; working alongside artists always bring me joy and energy.